Log in

 Case study

-Europe, Africa, South America
+Africa, Europe, South America

 This publication highlights the critical global issue of inadequate housing affecting over 1.8 billion people globally, with more than a billion living in informal settlements.
 UN-Habitat's 'Housing at the centre' initiative, launched in 2015, prioritises people and human rights in sustainable urban development policies, aiming to ensure inclusive housing solutions for all.
 Emphasising the need for a comprehensive framework for affordable housing, the report advocates for collaborative efforts across socio-economic backgrounds to foster safe communities, strong economies, and vibrant social environments, thus unlocking the transformative potential of this framework.